Former Sen. Joe Lieberman, Democrats’ VP pick in 2000, dead at 82

 Privately, some Democrats were often less charitable about Lieberman’s forays across party lines, which they saw as disloyal.
 He bolted his party and turned independent after a 2006 Senate primary loss in Connecticut.

-Lieberman’s strong support of the Iraq War hurt his statewide popularity.
-Democrats rejected Lieberman and handed the 2006 primary to a political newcomer and an anti-war candidate, Ned Lamont, who is now serving his second term as Connecticut governor.
-Lieberman went on to win reelection as an independent.
+Lieberman’s strong support of the Iraq War had hurt his statewide popularity.
+Democrats rejected Lieberman and handed the 2006 primary to a political newcomer and an anti-war candidate, Ned Lamont, who is now serving a second term as Connecticut governor.
+Citing his Senate experience, congressional clout and support for the state's defense industry, Lieberman went on to win reelection to a fourth term as an independent.

+Many of his Democratic allies and longtime friends, including former Sen. Chris Dodd, had supported Lamont in that election.
+Lieberman was candid about what he considered a betrayal by old pals such as Dodd, but the two men later reconciled.

-In a statement issued Wednesday expressing condolences, Lamont said he and Lieberman eventually became friends after the grueling race.
+In a statement issued Wednesday expressing condolences, Lamont said he and Lieberman eventually became friends after their grueling and contentious race.

 “While the senator and I had our political differences, he was a man of integrity and conviction, so our debate about the Iraq War was serious,” Lamont said in a statement.
 “I believe we agreed to disagree from a position of principle."